linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 06 Money Market Instruments.md

 A CD may be either nonnegotiable or negotiable.
 If nonnegotiable, the initial depositor must wait until the CD's maturity date for the return of their deposits plus interest.
 An early withdrawal penalty is imposed if the depositor chooses to withdraw the funds prior to the maturity date.
 In contrast, a negotiable CD allows the initial depositor (or any subsequent owner of the CD) to sell the CD in the open market prior to the maturity date.

 There are two types of negotiable CDs.
-The first is the large-denomination CD, usually issued in denominations of  $1 million or more.
-The second type is the small-denomination CD (less than$ 100,000) which is a retail-oriented product.
+The first is the large-denomination CD, usually issued in denominations of  \$1 million or more.
+The second type is the small-denomination CD (less than\$ 100,000) which is a retail-oriented product.
 Our focus here is on the large-denomination negotiable CD with maturities of one year or less and we refer to them as simply CDs throughout the chapter.

 # CD Issuers